krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 ## What are _humongous objects_?

 G1 divides the whole heap into regions.
-Goal is to have 2048 regions, so for 2GB heap G1 will divide it to 2048 regions of 1MB size.
+The goal is to have 2048 regions, so for 2GB heap G1 will divide it to 2048 regions of 1MB size.
-Size of region on your JVM is easy to find, the easiest way is to run (Java 11):
+The size of region on your JVM is easy to find, the easiest way is to run (Java 11):

 ```shell
 java -Xms2G -Xmx2G -Xlog:gc+heap -version